vusiSiya/Password-Generator/README.md

 # Password-Generator
+A Solo Project of the scrimba.com JavaScript course.

+# Description:

-A Scrimba Javascript Solo Project: a web application that creates a randomly generated password.
+A web application that creates a randomly generated password.

 Live Demo:  https://vusisiya.github.io/Password-Generator/